AndyMalela/fried-tofu/README.md

 Since this is a personal backup repository, contributions are not expected.

-## License
+## Security

-This repository is for personal use and does not contain any licensed material.
-Any shared resources should respect copyright laws.
+For the possible case of this repository to be made public, do not put any private information here.

 ---